Food safety tips for the holidays

 Complete all food prep within 2 hours, and as a best practice as quickly as possible.turkey preparation poster

 Handle your turkey correctly.
 Handling poultry incorrectly and undercooking it are common problems that lead to foodborne illness.
-Raw poultry can contaminate anything it touches with harmful bacteria and poultry juices can easily spread and contaminate other foods, utensils, and countertops.
+Raw poultry can contaminate anything it touches with harmful bacteria and poultry juices can easily spread to other foods, utensils, and countertops.
 Do not wash or rinse raw turkey or chicken.

 4. COOK TO TEMP